genai-latex-proofreader/genai-latex-proofreader/README.md

 (Note: do not share your `ANTHROPIC_API_KEY`)

-Step 4: Copy files required to build your paper from your directory into the repo directory into the `paper` subdirectory.
+Step 4: Copy files required to build your paper from your directory into the repo directory into the `paper-to-proofread` subdirectory.
 ```bash
 mkdir paper-to-proofread
 cp -R /path/to/your/paper/ paper-to-proofread